Listen to Lana Del Rey's dreamy new single 'Say Yes To Heaven'

 Del Rey is due to deliver a headline performance on the Other Stage at Glastonbury 2023 next month.
 During a recent interview, the artist said it was “unfathomable” to her that she has such a prominent slot at the legendary festival.

-Following that show, Del Rey will top the bill at this summer’s BST Hyde Park concert series in London.
+Following that show, Del Rey will top the bill on the final day of this summer’s BST Hyde Park concert series in London.